Bacillati

-Bacillati, formerly known as "Terrabacteria", is a kingdom containing approximately two-thirds of prokaryote species, including those in the gram positive phyla (Actinomycetota and Bacillota) as well as the phyla Cyanobacteriota, Chloroflexota, and Deinococcota.
+Bacillati, is a kingdom containing approximately two-thirds of prokaryote species, including those in the gram positive phyla (Actinomycetota and Bacillota) as well as the phyla Cyanobacteriota and Chloroflexota.
+It was originally proposed under the name "Terrabacteria", referring to the commonalities of its members: the possession of important adaptations to life on land such as resistance to environmental hazards (e.g., desiccation, ultraviolet radiation, and high salinity) and oxygenic photosynthesis.

-It derives its name (terra = "land") from the evolutionary pressures of life on land.
-Bacillati possess important adaptations such as resistance to environmental hazards (e.g., desiccation, ultraviolet radiation, and high salinity) and oxygenic photosynthesis.
-Also, the unique properties of the cell wall in gram-positive taxa, which likely evolved in response to terrestrial conditions, have contributed toward pathogenicity in many species.
-These results now leave open the possibility that terrestrial adaptations may have played a larger role in prokaryote evolution than currently understood.
+The unique properties of the cell wall in gram-positive taxa, which likely evolved in response to terrestrial conditions, have also contributed toward pathogenicity in many species.
+This suggests that terrestrial adaptations may have played a larger role in prokaryote evolution than currently understood.

+The closest relatives of the Bacillati are the Pseudomonadati ("Hydrobacteria"), originally named in reference to the moist environment inferred for the common ancestor of those species.
+Bacillati and Pseudomonadati were inferred to have diverged approximately 3 billion years ago, suggesting that land (continents) had been colonized by prokaryotes at that time.
+Together, Bacillati and Pseudomonadati form a large clade containing 97% of prokaryotes and 99% of all species of Bacteria known by 2009.

+Taxonomic history

 "Terrabacteria" (syn.
 Bacillati) was proposed in 2004 for Actinomycetota, Cyanobacteria, and Deinococcota and was expanded later to include Bacillota and Chloroflexota.
 Other phylogenetic analyses have supported the close relationships of these phyla.
-Most species of prokaryotes not placed in "Terrabacteria" were assigned to the taxon "Hydrobacteria", (which is also known as kingdom Pseudomonadati) in reference to the moist environment inferred for the common ancestor of those species.
+Most species of prokaryotes not placed in "Terrabacteria" were assigned to the taxon "Hydrobacteria".
 Some molecular phylogenetic analyses have not supported this dichotomy of Bacillati and Pseudomonadati, but the most recent genomic analyses, including those that have focused on rooting the tree, have found these two groups to be monophyletic.

-Bacillati and Pseudomonadati were inferred to have diverged approximately 3 billion years ago, suggesting that land (continents) had been colonized by prokaryotes at that time.
-Together, Bacillati and Pseudomonadati form a large clade containing 97% of prokaryotes and 99% of all species of Bacteria known by 2009, and placed in the taxon "Selabacteria", in allusion to their phototrophic abilities (σέλας "light" in Greek).
-Currently, the bacterial phyla that are outside of Bacillati + Pseudomonadati, and thus justifying the taxon "Selabacteria", are debated and may or may not include Fusobacteria.